 Vintage is nothing new for weddings, but we were totally on to this trend for our 2013 wedding dress predictions and we’re still calling it as a big trend in overall wedding themes for next year.
 Think Great Gatsby style garden parties and swanky jazz club fêtes.
 We’ll see some style influence from the 30s and 40s, too, although the Roaring 20s will make the biggest mark.
 Art deco elements are particularly stylish, like these invitations from Ceci New York.

 Mint was huge for the past spring and summer and we see it lingering in the hearts of brides planning 2013 weddings.
 This cool color is fresh, modern and retro all at once.
-Check out our list of 6 ways to use this trending color!
+Check out our list of!

 #3 Rainbow Colors

 Maybe you’re not inspired by just one wedding color and prefer to use…all of them!
 Weddings styled by Roy G. Biv are going to be big next year and we love the bright, happy and festive look for every wedding detail.
 Whether you do it bold or pastel, you can even outfit your bridal party in the colors of the rainbow.
 Even if you don’t do all out rainbow, bold use of color in weddings is soo 2013 (for wedding dresses, too!).

 They don’t call them lovebirds for nothing!
 These monogamous creatures are the most romantic animals of all time so it’s no wonder they make a good match for weddings.
 And they’re so dang cute on wedding decorations, invitations, cake toppers, centerpieces, and on and on and on…